Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Bucks Insights & Trends

-- The Bucks have gone 5-5 over their past 10 games, with a 3-7 record against the spread in that span.
+- The Bucks are 3-7 against the spread and 4-6 overall over their past 10 contests.

-- Eight of Bucks' past 10 outings have gone over the total.
+- The Bucks have hit the over in eight of their past 10 outings.

+- Milwaukee has covered the spread in a higher percentage of its home games than road games.
+It has covered 23 times in 41 opportunities when playing at home, and it has covered 21 times in 41 opportunities on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.